-The new legislation is remarkably similar to the 1998 Act but provides some enhanced rights for individuals around how the Practice uses your information
+The new legislation is very similar to the 1998 Act but provides some enhanced rights for individuals around how the Practice uses your information.

 The NHS Act 2006 and Health and Social Care Act 2012 invests statutory functions on GP Practices to promote and provide the health service to improve quality of services, reduce inequalities, conduct research, review performance of services and deliver education & training.
 To do this we will need to process your information in accordance with current data protection legislation to:

 Protect your vital interests:

 - Pursue our legitimate interests as a provider of medical care, particularly where the individual is a child or vulnerable adult

 - Performs tasks in the public’s interests